Stamina Not Stigma

 Stamina not Stigma offers participants an opportunity to share stories of resistance and resilience.
 Each event begins with a member of the Southern Gulf Islands AIDS Society telling our community story of how a small group of Gulf Islanders living with HIV self-organized for support and survival.
 Each session then proceeds into discussion of how the resulting knowledge, skills, and experience can apply to other groups and situations, and specifically address the theme of each of the unique events in the series.

-The Stamina not Stigma project will then bring the voices of often underrepresented communities to regional rural healthcare providers in January 2022 with the intention to provide community-based healthcare knowledge as a form of role relief to rural healthcare systems.
+The Stamina not Stigma project will then bring the voices of often underrepresented communities to regional rural healthcare providers with the intention to provide community-based healthcare knowledge as a form of role relief to rural healthcare systems.